3 Toronto Kitchens Transformed From Mess Halls Into Cool Cucinas

 These three designer kitchen flips changed everything, including the sink

 It used to be easy.
 Not long ago, kitchens really only needed to function; form was an afterthought.
 Since then, though, they’ve become the liveliest part of people’s homes.
 They’re home offices, hubs for cocktail parties and even where families eat their meals – shocking, we know.
 And so, as they’ve become a bit of everything, so too has the need to elevate their style into something a little more amenable to spending plenty of time in.
-The three following builds, each one a looker, certainly keeps that in mind.
+The three Toronto modern kitchens builds, each one a looker, certainly keeps that in mind.
 Read on to check them out.

 That’s a Wrap

-A kitchen upgrade by the architects at Urbanscape proves boxy can be done right: the fresh design has doubled the size and storage capacity of this kitchen’s original closed-off condition.
+A kitchen upgrade by the Toronto architects at Urbanscape proves boxy can be done right: the fresh design has doubled the size and storage capacity of this modern kitchen’s original closed-off condition.
 Imagined as the new social centre of a corner condo unit, the kitchen effortlessly transitions into its surrounds by way of charcoal-toned MDF cabinetry topped with Laminam porcelain (from Stone Tile), produced by Modex Limited.
 Each surface and shape serves a unique purpose here, including the dramatic dropped ceilings that appear to float above; these house lighting and audio systems shared with the living room’s tailor-made entertainment unit.
 The cooking area’s distinguishing feature is a floor-to-ceiling swath of marble-look porcelain Laminam, the broad diagonal veining a soft contrast to all the square angles.
 And, to warm up the tonal space, the design team added hard-working white oak flooring, appliance-concealing cabinetry, a cascading cutting board and eye-catching open shelving.
 URBANSCAPEARCHITECT.COM

 Heavy Metal Magic